- Single Malt

 On the palate, very sweet honey, but it is a little light.
 Then bitterness rises.
 Quite strong finish, which is surprising with a minimum alcohol content.
 A little coal, but bitterness settles.
 It's relatively short.

-- very lightly peated Highland Park - rock solid and interesting complex on the nose.
+- very slightly peated Highland Park - rock solid and interesting complex on the nose.
 'Spicy Viking Warrior' fits perfectly with this whisky.

 light (peat) smoke.
 Vanilla and light sweetness.
-Something fruity, in the direction of pineapple and orange as well as a citrus note.
+Somewhat fruity-citrus-like, in the direction of pineapple and orange as well as ripe mango and bananas depending on the shape of the day.
 Some caramel and butterscotch; reminiscent of Werther's real candy.
-Behind the light smoke, I also find the typical HP heather, but only very slightly.
-I would place the spicy in the direction of white pepper, but there are a few other spicy aromas that I can not believe.
-But in the nose it is very, very good.
+Behind the light smoke, I also find the typical HP heather, but only very subtly.
+I would place the spicy in the direction of white pepper, but there are a few other spicy aromas that are difficult to grasp.
+But it is good on the nose.

 Herbal, grassy, some gentle smoke, a little spice tickles at the nostrils, an almost flowery sweetness with time.